openhab/openhab-vscode/docs/USAGE.md

 You are able to configure the hostname and port for the Sitemap preview.

-- `openhab.host` (mandatory), default: openhabianpi
+- `openhab.connection.host` (mandatory), default: openhabianpi
-- `openhab.port` (optional), default: 8080
+- `openhab.connection.port` (optional), default: 8080

-*openhab.host* will also work with the IP address of your openHAB instance, instead of the hostname.
+*openhab.connection.host* will also work with the IP address of your openHAB instance, instead of the hostname.

 These settings should work fine on Windows machines and openHAB installations using the recommended [openHABian](https://www.openhab.org/docs/installation/openhabian.html) setup.
 They should be edited if you use macOS or &ast;NIX systems or manual openHAB installations.